Rohit-Tara/Hermes-Multiomics-Platform/README.md

 ## Hermes AI Agent

 Hermes was used as an agentic interface for interrogation of the integrated multi-omic dataset.
+Unlike the independently written Python and R analyses contained in this repository, Hermes analyses were initiated through natural-language prompts, with the agent autonomously generating the code and outputs required to respond.

 Its performance was evaluated using a three-stage framework: